 Communities Mental Health and Wellbeing Fund

-The Communities Mental Health and Wellbeing Fund for Adults will open its fifth round of applications at 10am on Monday 15th September, bringing vital support to grassroots groups and organisations across Dumfries and Galloway.
+The Communities Mental Health and Wellbeing Fund for Adults brings vital support to grassroots groups and organisations across Dumfries and Galloway.

-With a total of £439,150 available for 2025/26, the fund will help community-led initiatives that promote good mental health, reduce inequalities, and strengthen local resilience.
+The fund helps community-led initiatives that promote good mental health, reduce inequalities, and strengthen local resilience.
+The fund’s fifth round closed on 24th October.

 Background